 Traveling with a Maine Coon cat can be a stressful experience for both you and your feline friend.
-It’s essential to ensure that your cat is as comfortable and stress-free as possible during travel, whether you’re taking a car ride or a flight.
+Your cat must be comfortable and stress-free during travel.
+This applies whether you’re taking a car ride or a flight.

 Tips for Traveling with a Cat by Car